-I love my husband, have done since the day we met.
-Been married 15 years.
+I love my husband and have done since the day we met.
+We’ve been married for 15 years.

-Steve married Julie Baker, 2 weeks after Steve and I had that ‘fling”.
+Steve married Julie Baker two weeks after Steve and I had that ‘fling”.
 How embarrassing.
 Don’t judge me harshly.
 Please.
-I didn’t know Damian then, I was 22 and we were both so drunk.
+I didn’t know Damian then, I was 22, and we were both so drunk.

 Obviously, I never told Dame about it, never told anyone.

 I was 22 and stupid.
 I knew about Julie, but Steve looked gorgeous that night: tight T, blue levis, thongs.
-Could just about describe every man of the time.
+It could just about describe every man of the time.

 I can’t remember whose party it was.
-I just remember that we were just talking and then we were kissing.
+I remember that we were just talking, and then we were kissing.
 I remember the taste of his mouth, his tongue.
 A mixture of beer and cigarettes.

 Excuse me a minute, I have to stop.

-Just so you know, nothing happened.
+So that you know, nothing happened.
 I had actually opened my eyes to unbutton his pants when I saw a small child, a boy.
-I think he could have been about 6 years old, what did I know about kids in those days.
+I think he could have been about six years old; what did I know about kids in those days?
 I was just positive he wasn’t 40.